 All permits must be applied for and purchased online through our Patron Portal.
 You can access the Patron Portal by clicking on the button below.
 You will choose which type of permit you’d like (RPP) and then choose the Zone that your residence resides in.
 Fill in all the required information.
 A valid e-mail address and credit/debit card are required to purchase a permit from the APA.
 RPP Permits are paid when purchased and are valid for one year, at which time you may renew your permit.
 YOUR PERMIT IS NOT VALID UNTIL YOU RECEIVE A CONFIRMATION MESSAGE STATING IT WAS APPROVED.

 Once on the portal, you will choose the type of permit (RPP) and the ZONE you are applying for.
 You will choose either “New” or “Renewal”.
 Fill in all the required information.
 A valid e-mail address and a credit or debit card is required to purchase a permit from the APA.
 Please be aware that a $3.00 (or 4%, whichever is higher) Service Fee will be added to your permit transaction cost.

-You must upload a copy of your Driver’s License, Vehicle Registration card, a Current Utility Bill and Proof of Residency (lease agreement, deed, or current tax bill) onto the patron portal.
+You must upload a copy of your Driver’s License, Vehicle Registration Card, Insurance Card, a Current Utility Bill and Proof of Residency (lease agreement, deed, or current tax bill) onto the patron portal.
 They must all show your address within the zone.
 If you reside in the residence but ARE NOT on the proof of residency document, the AFFIDAVIT OF RESIDENCE form must be completed, notarized and submitted.
 All other documents must match with your name.